Purple Hearts (1984 film): Production

-Despite having made a Vietnam War movie with The Boys in Company C, director Sidney J. Furie felt he had more to say about the war and wanted to explore romance and the “hunger for intimacy” in the setting.
-Reteaming with The Boys in Company C co-writer Rick Natkin, Furie delivered the script to The Ladd Company who while enthusiastic about the script voiced concerns over the budget of a war film, which were abated after Furie worked out a relatively modest %2.8 million budget using his experience from The Boys in Company C. Furie wrote the script with Ken Wahl in mind for Don Jardian who accepted the role immediately upon receiving the script.
+Despite having made a Vietnam War movie with The Boys in Company C, director Sidney J. Furie felt he had more to say about the war and wanted to explore romance and the "hunger for intimacy" in the setting.
+Reteaming with The Boys in Company C co-writer Rick Natkin, Furie delivered the script to The Ladd Company who while enthusiastic about the script voiced concerns over the budget of a war film, which were abated after Furie worked out a relatively modest $2.8 million budget using his experience from The Boys in Company C. Furie wrote the script with Ken Wahl in mind for Don Jardian who accepted the role immediately upon receiving the script.
 Over a hundred actresses auditioned for the part of Deborah Solomon, until Cheryl Ladd was suggested, leading Furie to hire her on the spot following a cold reading.

 Reception

-Purple Hearts received mostly currently holds a 20% approval rating on Rotten Tomatoes from 5 reviews, with common points of criticism being the lack of chemistry between Wahl and Ladd, or too much of a reliance on coincidence and convenience in the plotting.
+Purple Hearts currently holds a 20% approval rating on Rotten Tomatoes from 5 reviews.
+Common points of criticism described a lack of chemistry between Wahl and Ladd, or too much of a reliance on coincidence and convenience in the plotting.

 In his review for the Chicago Sun-Times, Roger Ebert awarded the film half a star, writing, "This isn't war, this is bad plotting.
-And this isn't romance, it's soap opera.".
+And this isn't romance, it's soap opera."

-In her review for The New York Times, Janet Maslin wrote Purple Hearts had "an ending so contrived it may make your teeth ache.".
+In her review for The New York Times, Janet Maslin wrote Purple Hearts had "an ending so contrived it may make your teeth ache."